-Within today’s hotel online business mix, OTA’s are a main revenue driver for many hotels, creating a high dependency as well as increased acquisition costs.
+Within today’s online business mix, OTA’s are the main revenue driver for many hotels, creating a high dependency as well as increased acquisition costs.

-With business slowly coming back there is the danger that OTA's are becoming even more powerful coming out of the crisis, since many hotels are being desparate for business, opting in for various discount programs undercutting their own rates and relying on the power of a few distribution power houses like booking.com or expedia to get back on track and in the absence of having a solid distribution and revenue management strategy.
+With business slowly coming back there is the danger that OTA's are becoming even more powerful, since many hotels are desperate for business, opting in for various discount programs that undercut their own rates.
+They rely on the power of a few distribution powerhouses like booking.com or Expedia to get back on track...disguising the lack of a solid distribution and revenue management strategy.

 New travel technology provides new opportunities.

-On the other side the hospitality industry is yet at another tipping point, where radical change can happen due to the dynamic’s of technology changes and open APIs making the connection of two different systems easier (2020, Skift).
+On the other hand, the hospitality industry is yet at another tipping point, where radical change can happen due to the dynamic of technology changes and open APIs making the connection of two different systems easier (2020, Skift).
 New cloud-based solutions in many different areas are gaining traction and momentum in the market.
-For example new PMS, CRM or Channel Manager startups or a number of different “add on” technologies like upselling solutions, digital guest directories, online concierge services, review tools etc. can become a strong support solution to improve the customer journey and strenghten the proprietary distribution channels of individual hotels.
+For example new PMS, CRM, or Channel Manager startups or a number of different “add on” technologies like upselling solutions, digital guest directories, online concierge services, review tools (the list goes on...) can become a strong support solution to improve the customer journey and strengthen the proprietary distribution channels of individual hotels.

 A new generation of hoteliers want more.

-In addition there is a generation change within the hospitality industry that will not accept legacy and not-user-friendly systems which require high amount of training and or are not intuitive.
-Whilst legacy systems trying to re-invent themselves by reproducing their solutions to cloud based technology offerings, they have not been able to adapt to current consumer trends and adjust their systems accordingly.
-We believe its now the right time for every hotel and hotel chain to rethink theirentire retail, distribution and inventory management strategy and finally be one step ahead of OTA's (2020-How hotel technology can drive recovery, apaleo).
+There is a generation change within the hospitality industry that will not accept legacy and not-user-friendly systems that require a high amount of training.
+Whilst legacy systems are trying to re-invent themselves by reproducing their solutions to cloud-based technology offerings, they have not been able to adapt to current consumer trends and adjust their systems accordingly.
+We believe now is the right time for every hotel and hotel chain to rethink their entire retail, distribution, and inventory management strategy and finally be one step ahead of OTA's (2020-How hotel technology can drive recovery, apaleo).

 Legacy systems are slow to adapt, but so are hotels.